sncosmo/SNData/docs/source/quick_start.rst

 Downloading Data
 ----------------

-To minimize the amount of disk space it uses, **SNData** does not come pre-installed with data from any survey.
-Instead, users must manually tell **SNData** to download (or delete) data from the local machine.
+To minimize disk space usage, **SNData** does not come pre-installed with any survey data.
+Instead, users must manually tell **SNData** to download (or delete) data from their local machine.

 .. code-block:: python
    :linenos: